MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/deleteexperiments.md

 If the experiment is not in a Graduated [state](experiment.md#experimentstatus), then the [experiment campaign](experiment.md#basecampaignid) will also be deleted by this service operation.

 > [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry.
-It's coming soon.

-> [!NOTE]
 > Experiments are only available for Search campaigns.
 If the campaign uses a shared budget, then you cannot use it as the base campaign for an experiment.

 ## <a name="request"></a>Request Elements